quicwg/base-drafts/draft-ietf-quic-transport.md

 failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

 An endpoint MAY elect to limit the number of outstanding RETIRE_CONNECTION_ID frames to bound the necessary state.
 In order to allow a peer to retire all previously issued connection IDs, this limit SHOULD be at least the active_connection_id_limit.
+Within this limit, endpoints SHOULD prioritize sending frames which the peer is least likely to have received.

-Peers SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
-Doing so may result in the peer being uncertain if it is to receive additional packets with an old Connection ID.
+Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames for the previous update of Retire Prior To.
+Doing so may result in being uncertain if it is to receive additional packets with an old Connection ID.

 ## Matching Packets to Connections {#packet-handling}